Listing specific documents by category, tag, and more

 [doc_library columns="title,content" post_type="page" exclude="23"]

-include option can be used to show only specific documents in your table.
+include option can be used to show only specific documents.
 You can enter one post ID or a list or IDs separated by commas.
 Note that

 exclude are mutually exclusive – if you set one, the other will be ignored.